Subkash2206/ScapyTapper/README.md

 #or
 python3 ScapyTapper.py -s <file_name.pcap>
 ```
-.pcap file is saved in the '../../ScapyTapper/' directory by deafult
+.pcap file is saved in the '../../ScapyTapper/' directory by default

 Example:
 ```bash